qgis/QGIS-Documentation/source/docs/user_manual/working_with_gps/live_GPS_tracking.rst

 Position and additional attributes
 ----------------------------------

-|toggleEditing| If the GPS is receiving signals from satellites, you will
+|metadata| If the GPS is receiving signals from satellites, you will
 see your position in latitude, longitude and altitude together with additional attributes.